 The fact that Romania still has an underdeveloped transport infrastructure, with not enough tourist information centres or accessibility for independent travellers makes it a bit more challenging for independent travellers to discover the real beauty of our country.

 That's why your Romanian Friend recommends using a local travel guide.
 2 reasons for this:

 - first, they can take you to places and communities only locals know about and in a way that makes planning your trip in Romania easy and hassle-free

-- second, we handpick only tour guides who appreciate authentic Romanian culture, values and beauty so all the tours you see on this website will offer you a great travel experience - check out some reviews from our customers
+- second, we handpick our guide-partners and choose only those who appreciate authentic Romanian culture, values and beauty so all our tours in Romania will offer you a great travel experience - check out some reviews from our customers

 10. Open your heart to Romanian people